MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 Things can and will go wrong at some point.
 When that happens, it is important that the system does not go down.
 Bedrock supports many strategies for keeping your application up and running.

 In a worst-case scenario where the deployed clusters can no longer function, you can recover by redeploying the clusters.
-To do this, you simply point to the correct manifest repo after you deploy the new cluster with Flux.
-Bedrock takes care of the rest.
+Simply point to the correct manifest repo after you deploy the new cluster with Flux, and Bedrock takes care of the rest.

 If the outage causes a hardware failure, you just redirect the deployment by specifying a new destination in the HLD script, commit the script, and create a new PR.
 In some cases, this alternate HLD script might be a standard contingency created as part of an organization’s standard operating procedure and held in the repo until needed.

+For more recovery scenarios, see the [Rollback](#rollback) and [Failover](#failover) sections.

-### Bedrock best practices
+### Bedrock suggested practices

-The following are some of the best practices and lessons learned when working with Bedrock:
+The following are some suggested practices for working with Bedrock:

 * Use the HLD repo as application configuration as code.
 * Use Bedrock Terraform templates as your declarative infrastructure as code.